 - Your insurance premium is not fixed and is likely to increase every year, especially if you have claimed against your policy.

 - All cars depreciate, as the owner you will carry this risk.

 - On average after 5 years your car will be worth 35% - 45% of the original retail price.

-to enquire about our current private car leasing deals and you could drive the car of your dreams before you know it.
+to enquire about our current private car leasing and rental deals and you could drive the car of your dreams before you know it.

 Can’t afford the deposit yet?
 See Pace Car Rental’s long term car rental specials where you have the option of a monthly car hire.